AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ~~~
 {: data-target="code-highlighter.ruby"}

-### Concerns and Fakes
+### Concerns and fakes

 A role/concern is meant to be shared with other Ruby classes.
 Currently, `Reviewable` is only included in the `Post` model, however, nothing stops us from including it in other classes, especially testing classes.
-To do so we extract the role tests into shared tests and include those in the `post_spec.rb` and a `reviewable_spec.rb` files:
+To do so we extract the role tests into shared tests and include those in the `post_spec.rb` and `reviewable_spec.rb` files:

 ~~~ruby
 shared_examples 'reviewable'do